-Dr. Skye Leedahl from the University of Rhode Island, and Dr. Mark Chignell from the University of Toronto, provide oversight of our data collection and periodically analyse and report on the findings.
+Dr. Skye Leedahl from the University of Rhode Island, and Dr. Mark Chignell from the University of Toronto, periodically analyse and report on the findings of our data collection.

 NEW June 2021: Case Study: Resident Facing Technology (Leading Age CAST)

 In 2016/2017 four Cyber-Senior programs running in different settings (1) University of Rhode Island Program 2) Volunteer Agency 3) Boy and Girls Club 4) Career Tech Center were part of a formative evaluation to examine proposed benefits for students (high school and university) and older adults and learn from programmatic experiences.
 The research was led by Prof. Skye Leedahl at the University of Rhode Island.